-In 2016, two studies, published in The New England Journal of Medicine and The Journal of the American Medical Association (JAMA), tracked couples in which one partner was HIV-positive and one partner was not.
+In 2016, two studies, published in The New England Journal of Medicine and

 Both studies found that after the HIV-positive partner was on antiretroviral therapy (ART) for at least six months, there were zero transmissions of HIV to their partner during sex without condoms.

 Additional research presented at the 2017 International AIDS Society (IAS) Conference in Paris bolstered these findings.

 Doctors put people diagnosed with HIV on ART immediately, even if their viral loads are low.

 Doing so helps prevent the spread of HIV.

 The technique is referred to as “treatment as prevention.”

 “Clinicians have known that treatment as prevention, when coupled with other prevention tools including condoms or PrEP, works and that it’s important to put a newly diagnosed person on antiretrovirals as soon as possible — not only for their health and to get their viral load under control, but also for the health of their potential partners,” Sawyer told Healthline.

 “The CDC endorsement of U=U might help further convince newly diagnosed patients to follow this method, which would help us bring down overall incidence of HIV infection,” he continued.